raeufroushangar/MICA-Weighted/README.md

 ## Project Description

-CEMPI algorithm integrates partitioning and clustering methods to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequence.
+CEMPI algorithm integrates partitioning and clustering methods to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequences.
 The repository serves as a toolkit for bioinformaticians and researchers.

 ## Directory Structure